Erin McLeod: 2007 FIFA Women's World Cup

 McLeod and the national team began preparation for the 2007 FIFA Women's World Cup with a residency camp in Vancouver in the months leading up to the September tournament.
-Leading up to the World Cup, McLeod started in goal in three international friendlies for Canada, conceding nine goals and recording one shutout.
+Leading up to the World Cup, McLeod started in goal in three international friendlies for Canada, conceding nine goals and recording one clean sheet.

 As Canada's starting goalkeeper at the 2007 World Cup in China, McLeod played in all three of the team's matches during the group stage of the tournament.
-She allowed three goals in 259 minutes played, recording one shutout in the match against Ghana.
-The team placed third in their group, halting their advancement in the tournament.
+She conceded three goals in 259 minutes played, recording one clean sheet in a match against Ghana.
+The team placed third in their group, ending their tournament journey.

-McLeod and the national team regrouped one last time in November 2007 for another residency camp to begin preparing for the 2008 Summer Olympics the following summer.
+McLeod and the national team regrouped in November 2007 for another residency camp to begin preparing for the 2008 Summer Olympics.

 2008 and the Beijing Olympics

 In January 2008, McLeod was named to the 21-player roster for the Four Nations tournament in China.
-The four-team, three-game tournament took place in late January and provided needed preparation for the Canadian team for the CONCACAF Women's Olympic Qualifying Tournament later that year.
+The four-team, three-game tournament took place in late January and provided preparation for the Canadian team ahead of the CONCACAF Women's Olympic Qualifying Tournament later that year.
 McLeod made one appearance during the tournament in Canada's first match against the United States.
-She started and played all 90 minutes of the game.
+She started and played the full 90 minutes of the game.
 McLeod was named to the roster for a European trip that included the Cyprus Cup from March 5–12 and two international friendlies.
-McLeod was the starting goalkeeper for two of three matches in the Cyprus Cup, allowing one goal and recording a shutout.
-She recorded a shutout in an international friendly as the starting goalkeeper against France on March 14.
+McLeod was the starting goalkeeper for two of three matches in the Cyprus Cup, conceding one goal and recording a clean sheet.
+She recorded a clean sheet in an international friendly as the starting goalkeeper against France on March 14.

-As Canada's starting goalkeeper at the 2008 CONCACAF Women's Olympic Qualifying Tournament in April, McLeod recorded three shutouts and allowed one goal in the final against the United States.
+As Canada's starting goalkeeper at the 2008 CONCACAF Women's Olympic Qualifying Tournament in April, McLeod recorded three clean sheets and conceded one goal in the final against the United States.
 The team's April 9 semi-final win over Mexico was her sixth clean sheet of the season, setting a national team record.
-She helped Canada set a CONCACAF record with 509 consecutive shutout minutes.
+She helped Canada set a CONCACAF record with 509 consecutive clean sheet minutes.
 Canada's second-place finish at the tournament earned the team a spot at the 2008 Summer Olympics in Beijing.
 Following the Olympic Qualifying Tournament, McLeod started in two friendlies in May against the United States and Australia before the Peace Queen Cup in Korea in June.
-She recorded one shutout during the tournament.
+She recorded one clean sheet during the tournament.
 After the Peace Queen Cup, McLeod and Canada's women's national team resumed the Vancouver residency program for final preparations for the 2008 Women's Olympic Football Tournament.
-The residency included three friendlies in July against Brazil, New Zealand, and Singapore; McLeod started in the matches against New Zealand and Singapore and allowed two goals.
+The residency included three friendlies in July against Brazil, New Zealand, and Singapore; McLeod started in the matches against New Zealand and Singapore and conceded two goals.